 Swearing 2020 Dems turn presidential campaign into 'R-rated' affair

-Beto O’Rourke did not mince words talking about gun violence at a recent campaign stop in the Boston neighborhood of Roxbury.
+AUSTIN, Texas -- Beto O’Rourke did not mince words talking about gun violence at a recent campaign stop in the Boston neighborhood of Roxbury.

 When a supporter shouted, “This is f---ed up,” O’Rourke swiftly echoed the sentiment.
 “This is f---ked up,” he affirmed.
 “That is the term of art for it.”